Preventing and Treating Eating Disorders (6 CE’s)

 May 7th, 2021

 Introductory — Designed for psychologists who may have little to no background in a specialized skill or content area.
 The learner can become acquainted with the theoretical underpinnings, principles, methods, and perspectives of a content area.
 Although it can be used as a foundation for more advanced learning, a program may simply focus on breadth, enrichment or general knowledge.

 Course Description and Target Audience

-This course will discuss diagnosing and treating eating disorders in a variety of settings.
+This presentation will discuss diagnosing and treating eating disorders in a variety of settings.
 Etiology, treatment techniques, potential problems, diversity factors, and therapist factors will be discussed.
+The material presented is intended to be up-to-date, accurate, and relevant.
+Attendees should be able to use the interventions and theory presented immediately when working with clients.
 No potential risks are anticipated.

-- Participants will be able to describe all DSM-5 eating disorders and understand the diagnostic criteria.
+- Attendees will be able to describe all DSM-5 eating disorders and understand the diagnostic criteria.

-- Participants will be able to explain the etiology of eating disorders and factors that maintain eating disorder symptoms.
+- Attendees will be able to explain the etiology of eating disorders and factors that maintain eating disorder symptoms.

-- Participants will be able to demonstrate a practical application of treatment techniques and interventions.
+- Attendees will be able to demonstrate a practical application of treatment techniques and interventions.

-- Participants will be able to discuss the cultural and diversity implications of weight and body size.
+- Attendees will be able to discuss the cultural and diversity implications of weight and body size.